-All persons who have knowledge of weapons on campus have an obligation to report that knowledge promptly to the Director of Campus Safety or, in the Director's absence, an on-duty Campus Safety officer.
+All persons who know weapons are on campus must report that knowledge promptly to the Director of Campus Safety or, in the Director's absence, an on-duty Campus Safety officer.

-All persons concerned about a situation that is potentially violent have an obligation to report that concern promptly to a Campus Safety officer, to the Office of Student Rights and Responsibilities, or to a supervisor.
+All persons concerned about a potentially violent situation must promptly report that concern to a Campus Safety officer, the Office of Student Rights and Responsibilities, or a supervisor.

-All persons concerned about an imminent threat of violence or about the imminent destruction of property are strongly encouraged to report that concern immediately to the Office of Campus Safety at 740-427-5555 or to local police (911).
-The College prohibits retaliation against anyone who makes a good faith report.
+All persons concerned about an imminent threat of violence or the imminent destruction of property are strongly encouraged to report that concern immediately to the Office of Campus Safety at 740-427-5555 or to local police (911).
+The College prohibits retaliation against anyone who makes a good-faith report.